His Greatest Hits

 About Garrick Ohlsson

 Garrick Ohlsson has been a commanding presence in the world of piano since winning the Chopin International Piano Competition in 1970.
 Known for his masterly interpretations of Chopin, Mr. Ohlsson has over 80 concertos in his repertoire, including several commissioned for him.
-He commands an enormous repertoire, which rangers over the entire piano literature and includes performances of the works of Mozart, Beethoven, Schubert, and the Romantic repertoire.
+He commands an enormous repertoire, which spans the entire piano literature and includes performances of the works of Mozart, Beethoven, Schubert, and the Romantic repertoire.
 In the 2018-19 season, he launched a new project exploring the complete solo piano works of Brahms in four different programs spread over two seasons.
-The cycle will be performed in New York, San Francisco, Montreal, Los Angeles, London and will culminate in Tanglewood in summer of 2020.
-Mr. Ohlsson previous performed with the Madison Symphony Orchestra in 2008, 2012, and 2016.
+The cycle is to be performed in New York, San Francisco, Montreal, Los Angeles, London and Tanglewood.
+Mr. Ohlsson previously performed with the Madison Symphony Orchestra in 2008, 2012, and 2016.

 DeMain pulls a glorious sound spectacle from his inspired players. – John Barker, Isthmus